Raberj2/EL2020Final/README.md

 For the IR Motion Sensor, connect the middle pin to GPIO26 with a male-to-female wire.<br />

+As for the speaker, plug it into the pi's audio port.<br />

 ## Software Description:<br />
 This section will describe the diffent pieces of software and how they work together in order to produce a functioning design.
 The two major pieces of code are in detec.py and flaskServer.py:<br />
   ###### detec.py:<br />